 An Integral & Long-Term Commitment to Conservation.

-Unmatched focus on Rescue and Conservation
+Unmatched focus on Conservation and Science

 See the Latest Releases and Media Information for each of our Parks here.

 What's New at SeaWorld Entertainment?
 Find Out Here

 Dr. Dold, the Chief Zoological Officer at SeaWorld, sat down with us for a Q&A session about the new, eye-opening documentary, Escape From Extinction.

 We are very excited to announce that seven of our parks have been approved to reopen with capacity limitations and enhanced health and safety protocols.